Bill Gates: Early life and education

-William Henry Gates III was born on October 28, 1955, in Seattle, Washington, as the only son of William H. Gates Sr. (Note: His father was named William H. Gates II, but he is now generally known as William H. Gates, Senior to avoid confusion with his son.)
+William Henry Gates III was born on October 28, 1955, in Seattle, Washington, as the only son of Bill Gates Sr. (Note: While Bill Sr. was legally named Wiliam Henry Gates II, he has been known as Bill Gates Sr. since his son became famous to avoid confusion with him.)
 (1925–2020) and his first wife, Mary Maxwell Gates (1929–1994).
 His ancestry includes English, German, and Irish/Scots-Irish.
 His father was a prominent lawyer, and his mother served on the board of directors of First Interstate BancSystem and United Way of America.
-Gates's maternal grandfather J. W. Maxwell was a national bank president.
-Gates also has an older sister Kristi (Kristianne) and a younger sister Libby.
-He is the fourth of his name in his family but is known as William Gates III or "Trey" (i.e., three) because his father had the "II" suffix.
+Gates's maternal grandfather, J. W. Maxwell, was a national bank president.
+Gates also has an older sister, Kristi (Kristianne), and a younger sister, Libby.
+He is the fourth of his name in his family, but is known as William Gates III or "Trey" (i.e., three) because his father had the "II" suffix.
 The family lived in the Sand Point area of Seattle in a home that was damaged by a rare tornado when Gates was 7.

-When Gates was young his parents wanted him to pursue a career in law.
+When Gates was young, his parents wanted him to pursue a career in law.
 During his childhood, his family regularly attended a church of the Congregational Christian Churches, a Protestant Reformed denomination.

 Gates was small for his age and was bullied as a child.
-The family encouraged competition; one visitor reported that "it didn't matter whether it was hearts or pickleball or swimming to the dock; there was always a reward for winning and there was always a penalty for losing".
+The family encouraged competition; one visitor reported that "it didn't matter whether it was hearts or pickleball or swimming to the dock; there was always a reward for winning, and there was always a penalty for losing".